simbo1905/thinbus-php-srp-demo/README.md

 If all test pass should output a final line such as `OK (xx tests, yyy assertions)`.
 If not raise an issue with the exact PHP version and the output of `phpinfo();`

-Next run the local [built in webserver](http://php.net/manual/en/features.commandline.webserver.php) on your workstation and try to register then sign-in:
+Next run the local [built in webserver](http://php.net/manual/en/features.commandline.webserver.php) on your workstation and try to register then authenticate (note that successfuli authentication only writes "Success" in a green banner on the login page):

 ```sh
 # Run this in the same folder as the top level demo files